cdktf/cdktf-provider-googlebeta/docs/googleLoggingOrganizationBucketConfig.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.5.0/docs/resources/google_logging_organization_bucket_config#id GoogleLoggingOrganizationBucketConfig#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.6.0/docs/resources/google_logging_organization_bucket_config#id GoogleLoggingOrganizationBucketConfig#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `index_configs`<sup>Optional</sup> <a name="index_configs" id="@cdktf/provider-google-beta.googleLoggingOrganizationBucketConfig.GoogleLoggingOrganizationBucketConfig.Initializer.parameter.indexConfigs"></a>

+- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-google-beta.googleLoggingOrganizationBucketConfig.GoogleLoggingOrganizationBucketConfigIndexConfigs">GoogleLoggingOrganizationBucketConfigIndexConfigs</a>]]

+index_configs block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.6.0/docs/resources/google_logging_organization_bucket_config#index_configs GoogleLoggingOrganizationBucketConfig#index_configs}

 ---